 Attack vectors (also called threat vectors) are points of vulnerability unauthorized users can exploit to enter IT systems.
 The term borrows from the biological concept of a disease vector, representing the different ways an infection can enter an organism.
 For example, mosquitoes provide a vector for malaria to infect animals.
 Similarly, attack vectors provide openings for viruses, malware, worms, and other threats to enter computer networks.

-Once inside a system, attackers may follow up with various methods to exploit access.
-They may explore networks to identify assets, escalate permissions to prepare offensives, and launch attacks to steal data or disrupt systems.
+Once inside a system, cybercriminals may follow up with various methods to exploit access.
+They may explore networks to identify assets, escalate permissions to prepare offensives, and launch cyber attacks to steal data or disrupt systems.

 Attack Vectors and Attack Surfaces